New

 Why Do You Need a Cloud Asset Inventory? #

-A Cloud Asset Inventory enables engineers to identify, preempt, and mitigate a wide array of issues while simultaneously allowing engineers to perform risk and impact assessments quickly.
+A Cloud Asset Inventory enables engineers to identify, preempt, and mitigate a wide array of issues while simultaneously allowing them to perform risk and impact assessments quickly.
 They also enable otherwise complicated and expensive requests, such as identifying the source of a cost spike (in both simple single-cloud/single-account and complicated multi-cloud/multi-account platforms).
-Cloud Asset Inventories can help with:
+Cloud Asset Inventories can help deliver:

 • Improved Security: By maintaining a comprehensive inventory of cloud assets, organizations can quickly identify and address security vulnerabilities.
 This proactive approach helps in mitigating potential threats before they escalate.